Alendorff/yet-another-code-challenge/README.md

 3) I don't write things which I know already written and fits well
 4) I fix stale tests

-So I've seen no point to implement that filtering from scratch and to figure out in old lodashy code.
+So I saw no point to implement that filtering from scratch and to figure out in old lodashy code.
 Fuzzy-search package btw tolerates user typings and that's why I think it's a great thing to apply for filtering stuff.

-# js-async-problem
+### js-async-problem

 Just do `node ./js-async-problem` to get the output

-# Coin problem
+### Coin problem

 I just ignored the Part 2 here because no thanks :)
 I don't think it's very fun to do.
 Webpack does such things pretty good I believe.